 12. Learn to communicate effectively:

-Learning how to communicate your emotions healthily and productively can help you build stronger relationships and avoid misunderstandings.
+Communicating your emotions healthily and productively can help you build stronger relationships and avoid misunderstandings.

 13. Practice self-care: